Table of Contents

 Growth: A business needs to add to its prospects in the long run, for this it is important for the business to grow.
 To remain in the industry, management must exploit fully the growth potential of the organisation.
 Growth of a business can be measured in terms of sales volume increase in the number of employees, the number of products or the increase in capital investment, etc. There can be other indicators of growth.

-(ii) Social objectives: It involves the creation of benefit for society.
+It involves the creation of benefit for society.
 As a part of society, every organisation whether it is business or non-business, has a social obligation to fulfill.
 This refers to consistently creating economic value for various constituents of society.
 This includes using environmental friendly methods of production, giving employment opportunities to the underpreviledged sections of society and providing basic amenities like schools and healthcare, etc., for community.
+The box given below illustrates how a company can fulfill its social responsibility.

 ITC – Empowering Rural India